nguyenphuquang/nakama-docs/docs/unity-client-guide.md

 This client is built on the [.NET client](https://github.com/heroiclabs/nakama-dotnet) with extensions for Unity Engine.
 To work with our Unity client you'll need to install and setup [Unity engine](https://unity3d.com/get-unity/download).

 The client is available on the <a href="https://assetstore.unity.com/packages/tools/network/nakama-81338" target="\_blank">Unity Asset Store</a> and also on <a href="https://github.com/heroiclabs/nakama-unity/releases/latest" target="\_blank">GitHub releases</a>.
-You can download "Nakama.unitypackage" which contains all source code and DLL dependencies required in the client code.
+You can download "Itme-platform.unitypackage" which contains all source code and DLL dependencies required in the client code.

 It requires the .NET4.6 scripting runtime version to be set in the editor.
 Navigate to Edit -> Project Settings -> Player -> Configuration (subheading) to apply it.